K-Radar: 4D Radar Object Detection for Autonomous Driving in Various Weather Conditions: Acknowledgment

 This work was partly supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. 01210790) and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2021R1A2C3008370). \\

 \newcounter{appdxTableint} \newcounter{appdxFigureint} \tabcounterint{ \refstepcounter{appdxTableint} {\arabic{appdxTableint}} } \figcounterint{ \refstepcounter{appdxFigureint} {\arabic{appdxFigureint}} } \textbf{Appendix} The appendix is organized as follows.
 We present details of the K-Radar dataset, the sensor suite, and criteria of conditions (weather {conditions}, road structures, and collection time) in Section A, B, and C, respectively.
-We also provide details of the annotation/calibration process and the baseline neural networks (NNs) in Section D and E, respectively.
-We further discuss about the detection results for each weather condition and the effect of Doppler measurements in Section F and G, respectively.
-Finally, we introduce details of devkits and list relevant URLs to help understanding the content of the paper in Section H and I, respectively.
+We also provide details of the annotation/calibration process and the baseline neural networks (NNs) in Section D and E, respectively. {We discuss results regarding each weather condition and consideration of the K-Radar dataset as a pre-training dataset for other Radar tensor datasets in Section F and G, respectively.} In addition, we report performance of RTNH on wider areas and multiple classes in Section H. Finally, we introduce details of devkits and list relevant URLs to help with understanding the content of the paper in Section I and J, respectively.